jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (2) Where an order is made under subsection (1), a Family Court Judge may, on application made at any time before the expiry of the period specified in the order, if he or she is satisfied that it is necessary to detain the child or young person to whom the order relates in a psychiatric hospital for longer than that period for the purpose of completing the assessment or observation of that child or young person pursuant to that order, extend the period for which that child or young person may be detained in that hospital for such period, not exceeding 14 days, as the Judge thinks fit.
 (3) The examination required by an order made under subsection (1) shall be carried out by a medical practitioner holding a specialist psychiatric appointment or holding vocational registration in the speciality of psychological medicine or psychiatry.
-(4) An order made under subsection (1) in respect of any child or young person is sufficient authority— (a) for the detention of the child or young person by a social worker or any constable for the purpose of ensuring compliance with the order:
+(4) An order made under subsection (1) in respect of any child or young person is sufficient authority— (a) for the detention of the child or young person by the chief executive or any constable for the purpose of ensuring compliance with the order:
   (b) for the transfer of the child or young person from a residence to a psychiatric hospital:
   (c) for the detention of the child or young person and examination in a psychiatric hospital:
   (d) for the return to any residence in which the child or young person was detained at the time of transfer to a psychiatric hospital.
+(5) The power to detain a child or young person may be exercised by a social worker or any other person authorised under a delegation by the chief executive to exercise that power (see section 7C).

 ### 182 Release of child or young person from psychiatric hospital where detention no longer required
 Any child or young person who is detained in a psychiatric hospital pursuant to an order made under section 181(1) may be released, or may be returned to a residence, as the case may require, notwithstanding that the period for which the child or young person was ordered to be detained has not expired, if the superintendent of that psychiatric hospital certifies in writing that the assessment of the child or young person has been completed or that no further observation of the child or young person is required.